vuefront/vuefront-docs/guide/README.md

   - name: keywords
     content: vuefront, vuejs, nuxt, agnostic framework, documentation
 ---
+# VueFront - CMS Agnostic Front-end

-# What is VueFront?
+## What is VueFront?

 > “Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
 But it’s worth it in the end because once you get there, you can move mountains.” ~ Steve Jobs

-__For website owners__
-VueFront lets you lets your old fashioned site into the future.
-You get to keep your current admin panel while upgrading to a compleatly new beautiful frontend, build on new technology: extreamly fast, no more page refresh, can work off-line, can be saved to homescreen like an mobile app and it's unbelievably extensible

-__For developers__
-VueFront is a free open-source vue powered agnistic frontend framework.
-It works straight out of the box with the most popular CMS like wordpress & woocommerce, magenta, opencart, prestashop.
-It is built on Vuejs and works great together with Nuxt or Vue Cli.
-It is by default an SPA (single page application) with a option to turn into a PWA (progressiv web app).
+VueFront is a Vue powered CMS agnostic front-end framework that allows owners and developers of an old-fashioned blog or e-commerce site to quickly switch to a SPA progressive web app.

+It is open-source with MIT license so you are free to modify it as you wish.

 ::: tip
 Want to see how your current site looks in VueFront?
-Follow our simple [5 minute setup](/guide/setup.html)
+Follow our simple [5-minute setup](/guide/setup.html)
 :::

+## Who is it for?

+Anyone from a basic Wordpress & Woocommerce user, OpenCart or Magenta webshop owner to a professional PrestaShop or Shopify Developer.

+You can install and use VueFront today.
+The setup takes less than 5 minutes.
+You won't need to delete anything or make costly migrations.
+All you need is a computer with Nodejs & Yarn (or NPM) installed and access to your old-fashioned website files.

+## What CMS's are supported

-Currently we maintaine support for the following website/blogging and E-commerce CMS backends:
+Currently, we maintain support for the following website/blogging and E-commerce CMS backends:
 - Wordpress + WooCommerce
 - OpenCart + Blog Module

+In development...
 - Prestashop + PrestaBLog
+- Magento

 Soon to come...

-- Magento
 - Joomla
 - Drupal + DrupalCommerce
 - Shopify
 - BigCommerce
 - Volusion

-## Why use VueFront?
+## What do I get out-of-the-box?
 > “Everything should be made as simple as possible, but not simpler.” ~ Albert Einstein

-In the core of VueFront lies the concept __Decoupling and Symplicity__.

-In modern web development, monolithic applications have been divided into smaller simpler parts, where each one is often outsorced to specilized teams and services.
-VueFront is one of them.
-It allows you to decouple your monolithic web application, which could be your current CMS like wordpress or shopify and outsource the frontend.
-You get a new shiny SPA front, while keeping your usual backend and your business flow.
+VueFront was created as a fully functional Blog & E-commerce web app.
+You get a working new single-page application with the possibility to turn it into a progressive web app.

+In other words, you get a cool new website that is:

+- Super fast
+- SEO friendly
+- Offline ready
+- Modern

+For more tech-savvy ones:

-**Here are five key features of VueFront, that will make your mouth**
+**Here are five key features of VueFront, that will make your mouth water**

-- Backend Agnostic (works with many website/blogging/eccomerce CMS out of the box).
+- Backend Agnostic (works with many websites/blogging/eCommerce CMS out of the box).
 - Modern (Built with Vue on Nuxt or Vue Cli, utilizing GraphQL).
-- An SPA and PWA (Single Page Application & Progressive Web App).
+- SPA and PWA (Single Page Application & Progressive Web App).
 - Extensible (allows Themes, Apps, and easy upgrades).
-- Well documented (we know how importent documentation is).
+- Well documented (we know how important documentation is).

-## Backend Agnostic

-Infographics here...

-1. Frontend Web App is built with Vue on Nuxt or Vue Cli, which implements SPA and PWA.
-2. The store is managed by Vuex and an Apollo client
-3. On the Backend a CMS corresponding module is installed and a GraphQL API is setup via Apollo
-4. VueFront makes all requests to the Apollo API endpoint and displays the data accordingly.

-### What are the trade-offs?

-Since we are implementing one standard for all websites/blogs/ecommerce sites, there must be some trade-offs.

-- Unique features of a CMS may not be avalible out of the box.
-- Customizations done to the old frontend will have to be reimplemented on the new VueFront
-- A higher learning curve for developers used to old CMSs, mostly php.

-All of these limitations are being removed thanks to a growing community of VueFront creators, who develope new extensions and features, improving the VueFront ecosystem.

-At the end of the day, an open-source project is all about the community around it.
+## How to develop for it?

+One of its key features is extensibility.
+You can create custom themes and apps for VueFront or use third-party developed.

+When developing for VueFront you won't be editing the core files, rather extending them to add new features and themes.
+This makes future upgrades simple, keeping your codebase up to date.
+You get code splitting, asset optimization, progressive images, and link prefetching out of the box.

+For more information read the [Developer's guide](/develop/)

 ::: tip
 Want to do more with VueFront?
 Become a [VueFront Creator](/support.html).